 The Society of Biological Psychiatry (SOBP) Teaching Award in Biological Psychiatry recognizes the need for educational excellence, innovation, scholarship and engagement in teaching biological psychiatry.
 The stated purpose of the Society includes promotion of educational excellence in fields that investigate the nature, causes, mechanisms and treatments of disorders of thought, emotion or behavior.
 Thus, the advancement of teaching in biological psychiatry is critical to the Society’s mission.

 The Award recognizes and honors the efforts of outstanding teachers and their endeavors to promote and disseminate the understanding of biological psychiatry at the local, national or international levels.
-Recipients receive complimentary registration, transportation and accommodations for the SOBP annual meeting, are recognized at the meeting and invited to present their work in a special session.
+Recipients receive complimentary registration, transportation and accommodations for the SOBP annual meeting and are recognized at the meeting.
 Recipients also will be invited to submit their presentation as a manuscript for peer-review by Academic Psychiatry.

 The Award is open to individuals at all career levels who demonstrate teaching excellence, innovation, scholarship and

 engagement in undergraduate or graduate education and/or professional medical education (UME, GME, CME) focusing on biological psychiatry.
 Educators from academic institutions, foundations, governmental, industrial or research organizations are eligible regardless of age, sex, race or nationality.

 - Nominees need not be members of the SOBP, but should be willing to attend the annual meeting to receive their Award and describe their contributions to the field.

 - Nominations must be made or endorsed by a SOBP member.

 - No person may nominate more than one individual.

 - Each medical school or institution may nominate one individual each year.